nokonoko/Fuck-AWS-Tor/README.md

 chmod a+x fuck_aws.sh
 ./fuck_aws.sh
 ```
-Type the number corresponding to your choice and it will get exported as list.txt ???
+Type the number corresponding to your choice and it will get exported as list.txt.

+???

 Profit!